What interests us the most when we put our site on the internet? How users will find it. We want it to be visible, but it is not our decision to make.

 OK, I promised that we would search for this beauty.
 Let’s break down a sample request (Combined Log Format).

 Server hits are collected, but usually, they are not analyzed or filtered by any algorithms before you get them.
 At least not for SEO purposes.
 If you manage to analyze them wisely, you will have a clear picture of any chosen user-agent (including GoogleBot) preferences when crawling your website.

 Crawling vs. Google Panda

 Do you need to recover from a penalty?
 Well, SEOs are a huge help when a website is trying to recover from the Panda algorithm.
 They know which pages should be crawled frequently and which should not.
 But in reality, what is actually crawled by GoogleBot?
 What percent of its budget is allocated in the main categories vs. sub-pages or other areas of the website?
 The easiest way to find out is server logs.

 This is the real beauty of raw data.

 Server log analysis – what can go wrong?

 Uploading logs – The log files are huge.
-I have worked with logs from big, e-commerce companies and it really wasn’t easy to figure out how I can handle those files with a “normal” desktop computer within a reasonable amount of time.
+I have worked with logs from big, eCommerce companies and it really wasn’t easy to figure out how I could handle those files with a “normal” desktop computer within a reasonable amount of time.